 Many people find pets roaming and never give it a second thought.
-Others find them an immediately think: "This poor creature must need a home, a family and a warm place to stay".
+Others find them and immediately think, "This poor creature must need a home, a family and a warm place to stay!"
 A pet left to roam is not safe.
-It could become sick or injured, get attacked by indigenous wildlife or worse!
+It could become sick or injured, get attacked by indigenous wildlife, or worse!
 The truth is a domesticated animal (cat or dog) on the loose is likely lost.
-It may have darted out the door when the family went out to start the grill for dinner or slid out the open gate when the child ran to the bus stop.
+It may have darted out of a door when the family went out to start the grill for dinner or slid out of an open gate when a child ran to the bus stop.
 The escaped pet is terribly missed and loved by their family.
-So what SHOULD you do if you have found a pet?
+So what SHOULD you do if you find a pet?
 Here are some simple steps you can take to help reunite lost pets with their families:

 If the pet has identification, we can contact the owner and get the pet home right away!
 If the pet is not wearing identification or the I.D. information is not traceable, you have a few options as the finder.

 You may choose to hold the animal in your own home.
-If no one comes forward to claim the pet within 30-days, you can become the legal owner.
+If no one comes forward to claim the pet within 30 days, you can become the legal owner.
 You can also choose to leave the pet with Fort Wayne Animal Care & Control.
-This will allow the owner 3-business days to com in and claim their pet.
+This will allow the owner 3-business days to come in and claim their pet.

-Everyone loved their pets and if everyone takes responsibility, our pets can be kept safely at home or returned to home as quickly as possible.
+Everyone loves their pets and if everyone takes responsibility, our pets can be kept safely at home or returned to home as quickly as possible.

 Thank you for being a part of this year's Picture Your Pet!

 Your pictures and merchandise are availabe for pick-up at the welcome desk located on the right side of Animal Care and Control.
 Stop by anytime during adoption hours.
 Please bring your photo # with you to expedite finding your pictures!